mfkl/libvlc-nuget/README.md

 This repository is about presenting `libvlc` and its capabilities to .NET developers.
 It also contains packaging tools and files for nuget packaging/deployment.

+In other words : It's just the same thing as you'd download from VideoLAN's website, in a NuGet package, that you can add in your .net project so that it gets copied into the output directory.

 # What is libvlc?

 `libvlc` is the multimedia framework powering the VLC applications.
 It is fully opensource, so other apps use it too.